GOEIC Certification Requirements for Exporting to Egypt

 Incomplete Documentation

-Missing or inconsistent documentation remains one of the most common causes of delays.
+Missing or inconsistent documents remain one of the most common causes of delays.

 Failed Product Testing